jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 ### Physical Nonviolence

 Baha'is are not pacifist (1), but are known as peace-loving.
-Indeed, one of the first laws Baha'u'llah declared after his mission was the forbidding of any religious warfare.
+Indeed, one of the first laws religious Baha'u'llah declared after his mission was the forbidding of any religious warfare.
 As said by the Universal House of Justice, the supreme deliberative bond of the Baha'is: "Bahá'u'lláh has stated that is preferable to be killed in the path of God's good-pleasure than to kill, and that organized religious attack against Bahá'ís should never turn into any kind of warfare."
 (From a 1968 letter.)
-Physical altercation is generally forbidden, and there is also a general culture of nonviolence.
-Hunting among Baha'is is infrequent (though not forbidden).
-It is not usual to find Baha'i families that won't buy toy guns for their kids, shield them from violent media and sanction them for getting into unnecessary fights.
+Physical altercation by Baha'is is forbidden, and there is also a general culture of nonviolence.
+Hunting among Baha'is is infrequent (though not forbidden), and it is not usual to find Baha'i families that won't buy toy guns for their kids, shield them from violent media and sanction them for getting into unnecessary fights.